 Knowledge of sugarcane variety annotation is a difficult thing to do.
 The data on this knowledge is a complex and heterogeneous data.
-Currently, annotations of sugarcane varieties can be done manually by expert sugarcane.
-This is because information about the sugarcane plant is descriptive qualitative semantics.
+Currently, information on the sugarcane plant are still descriptive and qualitative semantic, so annotation of sugarcane varieties still to be done manually by a sugarcane expert.
 It causes the annotation process is difficult for the common people as well as computer programs.